bariskanber/musclesense/README.md

-*Musclesense Workbench* is a *Linux* software application for *Musclesense*, as defined by the following article:
+*Musclesense Workbench* is a *Python3* software application for *Musclesense*, as defined by the following article:

 *[Musclesense: a Trained, Artificial Neural Network for the Anatomical Segmentation of Lower Limb Magnetic Resonance Images in Neuromuscular Diseases, Neuroinformatics.
 2021 Apr;19(2):379-383.](https://pubmed.ncbi.nlm.nih.gov/32892313/)*